 At this age, you might have more visible wrinkles, age spots, or become hollow.
 “The levels of collagen and elastin in your skin tissue start to break down, making your skin much thinner and less plump,” explains Su Man.
 “Many women also experience drier and more sensitive skin.”
 This is when you really need to get serious about leading a holistically healthy life.
 Practicing good skincare and limiting sun exposure are no longer enough, you should also maintain a healthy diet and exercise regimen and avoid excessively smoking and drinking.

 “If your budget allows, this is when you’ll want to start going for weekly or bi-monthly facials,“ says Su-Man.
 As an alternative, go the at-home route.
 Su-Man suggests massaging skin with her Purifying Cleansing Gel-Oil.
-Then exfoliating to remove dead skin cells, applying a toner, a serum appropriate for your skin type, and then applying a mask, like the Facial Glow Rejuvenating Mask, for 10-15 minutes.
+Then exfoliating to remove dead skin cells, applying a toner, a serum appropriate for your skin type, and then applying a mask for 10-15 minutes.
 “Complete the ritual by nourishing skin with Awakening Eye Uplift and a moisturizer.

 If you have adult acne